fakedrtom/oncogemini/README.md

 and annotation filter requirements.
 Thus, if the VCF used to create the database contained both germline and somatic mutations, both mutation types would be considered by OncoGEMINI commands.
-To focus solely on somatic mutations, it is recommended that the VCF used for the creation of a OncoGEMINI database be pre-filtered to only include somatic mutations.
+To focus solely on somatic mutations, it is recommended that the VCF used for the creation of a OncoGEMINI database be pre-filtered to only include somatic mutations or that somatic mutations be clearly labeled in the VCF so they are incorporated as a filterable annotation within the database.
 If that is not possible, the *set_somatic* tool may be employed which allows for variants within a OncoGEMINI database to be “flagged” as somatic based on user defined criteria regarding normal and tumor sample sequencing depths and allele frequencies.
 OncoGEMINI tools may then take advantage of the `--somatic-only` parameter to restrict variant evaluations to only those variants that have been marked as somatic in the database by the *set_somatic* tool.

 ### *set_somatic*
 The following parameters are available to *set_somatic* for defining potential somatic mutations: